opencodeiiita/TechTerra/Task2/instructions.md

-This Folder is created for Task 2 submissions
+This Folder is created for the Task 2 submissions done by the contributers